geowarin/electron-hot-loader/README.md

 The `ReactDOM.render` method has a distinctive signature that we can use to identify the root of our application.

 When a user component is included in a JSX file, it is compiled to `React.createElement()`.
-We can wrap all those calls in a `register()` method, keep track of all the components created that way and wrap them with `react-proxy`.
+We can wrap all those calls in a `register()` method, keep track of all the components created that way, and wrap them with `react-proxy`.

 Then, it is just a matter of watching the file system to know which components have been updated and force a re-render on them.